Support for foster carers

 Membership of fostering network

-After you have been approved, you become a member of the Lewisham Foster Carer’s Association (LFCA).
-We will pay for your membership of the national association, the Fostering Network, which offers regular newsletters and independent advice and support to foster carers across the country.
+After you have been approved, we will pay for your membership of the national association, the Fostering Network, which offers regular newsletters and independent advice and support to foster carers across the country.

 Contact with a child’s family